sunilsharma08/XNLogger/README.md

 # Features
 - [x] Logs all network traffics.
-- [x] Network logs can be viewed In-App by pressing `CTRL + x` or via shake gesture.
+- [x] Network logs can be viewed In-App by pressing `CTRL + X` or via shake gesture.
 - [x] Mini view mode, makes debugging easier.
 Mini view can be resized and moved on screen.
 - [x] Share network logs via email, airdrop or copy to clipboard.
 - [x] Save logs file to desktop or any other location when running app on Simulator.